Chaldene/pancam/To-Do.md

 -   Plot points rather than lines
 -   Scroll bar for viewing
 -   Save all plots
--   Change labels from 0,1,2,3 to WACL, WACR etc.
 -   Create a calculation array that stores useful temps, voltages, HRC etc.
 -   Look at creating a nice interface for it all
 -   A general log processing output that has all the text statements I've created stored in a log file.